 8.3 [COMPANY NAME] will provide relevant anti-bribery and corruption training to employees etc. where we feel their knowledge of how to comply with the Prevention of Corruption Act 1988 needs to be enhanced.
-As good practice, all businesses should provide their employees with anti-bribery training where there is a potential risk of facing bribery or corruption during work activities.
+As a good practice, all businesses should provide their employees with anti-bribery training where there is a potential risk of facing bribery or corruption during work activities.

 9. Record keeping

-9.1 [COMPANY NAME] will keep detailed and accurate financial records, and will have appropriate internal controls in place to act as evidence for all payments made.
+9.1 [COMPANY NAME] will keep detailed and accurate financial records and will have appropriate internal controls in place to act as evidence for all payments made.
 We will declare and keep a written record of the amount and reason for hospitality or gifts accepted and given, and understand that gifts and acts of hospitality are subject to managerial review.

 10. Monitoring and reviewing

 10.1 [COMPANY NAME] ’s compliance manager is responsible for monitoring the effectiveness of this policy and will review the implementation of it on a regular basis.
 They will assess its suitability, adequacy, and effectiveness.